Lawmaker shares personal story of being stalked by ex-boyfriend in hopes of passing domestic violence bill

-Rep. Lauren Davis, (D) Shoreline, told state Senators getting state protection from a stalker was difficult.
+Rep. Lauren Davis (D-Shoreline) told state senators that getting state protection from a stalker was difficult.

 “I was living in a constant state of terror,” said Davis when describing the seven months following a break-up when she lived with friends in an attempt to hide from her ex-boyfriend.